combit/DelphiDataProviders/README.md

 * Expandable regions in tables and crosstabs
 * Interactive sorting in table headers

-A sample showing how to use the component to bind to FireDAC data is also included.
+Samples showing how to use the component to bind to FireDAC data are also included in the full product setup or here on [GitHub](https://github.com/combit/ll-samples/tree/master/Delphi/FireDAC/Samples).
 You should be able to bind to Oracle, MS SQL Server, SQLite, DB2, MySQL, PostgreSQL to name just a few.

 Copy the contents of this repository to "...\Program Files(x86)\combit\LL??\Samples\Delphi\FireDAC"